uwiger/gproc/doc/gproc.md

-While any alternative can occur more than once, the only one that might make sense to repeat is `{default, Value}`.
+While any alternative can occur more than once, the only one that might make sense to use multiple times is `{default, Value}`.

-The last instance will be the one that determines the return value.
+The return value will be one of:

+* The value of the first matching alternative, or exception caused by `error`, whichever comes first
+* The last instance of `{default, Value}`, or `undefined`, if there is no matching alternative, default or `error` entry in the list.

 The `error` option can be used to assert that a value has been previously cached.
 Alternatively, it can be used to assert that a value is either cached